Affordability and Transparency (PA Act 69)

 Principal Loan Amount Total Principal Loan Amount Total

-Federal Interest Rate Federal Interest Rate
+Federal Interest Rate Average of Non-Federal Interest Rate

 Estimated Monthly Payment Total Estimated Monthly Payment Total